 The log_suspend() function is called whenever a command is suspended or resumed.
-The signo argument is either the signal that caused the command to be suspended or SIGCONT if the command was resumed.
 Logging this information makes it possible to skip the period of time when the command was suspended during playback of a session.
-Returns -1 if an error occurred, in which case no further calls to log_suspend() will be made,
+Returns -1 if an error occurred, in which case no further calls to log_suspend() will be made, signo